The Core Argument

 "But the thought did appear — doesn't that prove the inference is valid?"

-No. Production and inference are two descriptions of the same event — and they commit to different things.
-Production (→) says only that a thought appeared after an event.
+No. The cognitive operation running and the inference being sound are two different things.
+The cognitive operation — rule fires, output thought is generated — is observable.
 That's what actually happened.
-Observable.
-Real.
-Inference (⊢) says the thought's content is true — that it was logically justified by the event.
+Sound inference would mean the output's content is true, justified by the rule operating on the premises.
 That's what ego claims happened.
-But appearing and being true are independent.
-An alarm clock produces a sound every morning.
+But operating and being justified are independent.
+An alarm clock generates a sound every morning.
 The sound is real.
 The sound doesn't prove that mornings are caused by alarm clocks.
-Similarly, the rule fires and produces "I am stupid."
-The thought exists — but the inference that produced it was unsound, because the rule (⇒) was illegitimate.
-Production tells you the mechanism ran.
-Inference claims the output is justified.
+Similarly, ego's rule fires and generates "I am stupid."
+The thought exists — but the inference that generated it is unsound, because the rule is a pseudo-implication: installed by conditioning, with no anchor in reality's structure.
 The mechanism always runs.
 The justification never holds.
 Ego conflates these: "the thought appeared, therefore it must be true."
 But a factory that produces defective products is still a real factory.
 The products exist.
 They are still defective.

 "But I remember being myself as a child.
 Isn't memory proof of a continuous 'I'?"